malgosias/2015-12-16-code-sample-1/README.md

+## About

-Generate comprehensive multipanel plots to visualize data, data products, best fitting models, and fit quality diagnostics: Figures 2-6, and Figure 8 in Sobolewska et al. 2014, ApJ, 786, 143.
+Tool to generate comprehensive multipanel plots to visualize data, data products, best fitting models, and fit quality diagnostics: Figures 2-6, and Figure 8 in Sobolewska et al. 2014, ApJ, 786, 143.

-Fermi/LAT lightcurves and files with results of modeling (Kelly, Sobolewska, Siemiginowska 2011) stored in data/ directory (not included in this repository).
+Fermi/LAT lightcurves and files with results of modeling (Kelly, Sobolewska, Siemiginowska 2011) stored in ```data/``` directory (not included in this repository).

+## Usage

 * Generate any of Figs. 2-6, e.g. for PKS 1633: